marmusevich/linux_experiments/README.md

 # linux_experiments

-The VCPKG and instalet the boost libs are requred
+The VCPKG requred
+then run from repo root dir
+`vcpkg install`